flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/memory-bank/activeContext.md

 ## Current Focus

-Creating the project README.
+Implementing remaining features.

 ## Recent Changes

-- Updated the memory bank to reflect the full product vision and licensing details.
+- Updated the search page to use shared widgets for initial, loading, and error states.
+- Simplified the search bar by integrating it directly into the AppBar.
+- Added a search button to the AppBar to trigger the search.

 ## Next Steps